IdkwhatImD0ing/Obsidian-Vault/CSE180/Relational Databases.md

 Any combination would be a super key

 Only one key can be a primary key while all others will be candidate keys.

+## Elements

+If D1 has n1 elements, and Dn has n elements
+What is the Cartesian Product of D1 x ... x Dn?
+Willl be n1 x n2 ... x n